scottsauber/notes/interview-questions/README.md

 It's intentionally semi-ambiguous to see where they fill in the gaps and see if they ask any follow up questions.

+### "Pairing" session

+- Something simple like a REST API that is empty
+- Failing integration test for the /{noun} call
+- See where they go... do they do TDD?
+Do they add layers?
+Do they write new integration tests?
+- Ping pong if it makes sense, although I don't mind being more of an observer here and asking questions

-## Creating a PR for them to review
+### Creating a PR for them to review

 I like the idea of staging a PR for them to review.
 Some ideas to intentionally "plant" in your staged PR: